An Italian wedding day at the Castello di Titignano

 This wedding had it all, family, friends, great food and some crazy dad dancing towards the end.
 I sometimes have to remind myself of how lucky I am to do a job that I love dearly and how rare it is to feel so passionate about something you can do all year round!
 I’m eternally grateful that I get to experience the sheer joyfulness that a wedding day brings.

 Marcus & Sophie, thank you so much for bringing me along to capture your Italian masterpiece of a wedding!
 Your wedding seemed to be all about food, drink, and family, then more food, then even more food – it just kept coming!
 If that’s the Italian way, then sign me up!
+Looking for an Umbria wedding photographer, hit my contact page below.

 Planning a destination wedding in Europe?
-Head over to my contact page to check my availability for 2020/2021 Castello di Titignano wedding photographer 2020/2021
+Head over to my contact page to check my availability for 2020/2021